Caral-Supe

 • Ticket office and interpretation center

-• Marked trails with information panels (Spanish and English)
+• Marked trails with information signs (Spanish and English)

 • Shaded rest area and restrooms